gautada/pki-container/README.md

 All data is stored in virtual hard disks(vhd) files.
 Once created these files are encrypted, then formatted and mounted.
 The instructions used were from "[How to Set Up Virtual Disk Encryption on GNU/Linux that Unlocks at Boot](https://leewc.com/articles/how-to-set-up-virtual-disk-encryption-linux/)".
 To run in a container the `--privileged` flag must be used because the encryption uses a loopback device.

+### Export Feature

+A PKCS#12 or .pfx file is a file which contains both private key and X.509 certificate, ready to be installed by the customer into servers such as IIS, Tomkat or Exchange.
+The script `pki-export` produces a password protected `.pfx` file to `/opt/pki/outbox`.
 ### Scripts

 Scripts are divided into three main segments: